floating-ui/floating-ui/.changeset/beige-scissors-work.md

 "@floating-ui/react": patch
 ---

-fix(useFloating): correctly scroll to the selected index on open
+fix(useListNavigation): correctly scroll to the selected item on open when using a pointer and `FloatingFocusManager` `initialFocus` is not in use